Morning Musume: 2004: Nozomi Tsuji and Ai Kago's graduation

-2005: 7th Generation "Miracle" Member
+2005: 7th Generation "Miracle" Member, Mari Yaguchi's dismissal and Kaori Iida's and Rika Ishikawa's graduation

 On January 30, 2005, then-leader and the last member from the first generation Kaori Iida left to pursue a solo singer/artist career, with Mari Yaguchi taking on leadership role with Hitomi Yoshizawa as subleader.
 Her last single was "The Manpower!!!", which sung about the abilities of the human race and was also the Tohoku Rakuten Golden Eagles theme song.
 The beginning of 2005 also saw the beginning of Musume Document 2005, which covered behind-the-scenes material, historical footage, and interviews.

 In February 2005, Tsunku started another audition for Morning Musume's seventh generation.
 He noted that he was still intent on finding an "ace".
 This audition resulted with Koharu Kusumi finally being chosen as the sole "miracle" member of the new generation.

 On April 10, 2005, photos were taken of Mari Yaguchi with Shun Oguri (scheduled to be published in a gossip magazine Friday! on the 15th).
 On April 14, 2005, Yaguchi announced that she would "retire" from Morning Musume and would continue on with solo activities.
 In her public statement, Yaguchi said that due to the scandal and its publicity, she could no longer sustain an "idol" image befitting of Morning Musume.
 Because of the nature of her departure, Yaguchi did not receive a leaving concert.
 Sub-leader Hitomi Yoshizawa took over as the leader of Morning Musume, and Miki Fujimoto became sub-leader as of July 15, 2005.